 - Arthritis or Osteoporosis

 - Pain which can be mild to severe.
-It may tend to aggravate during or after
+It may tend to aggravate during or after an activity

 - A popping sound or sensation may be heard or felt in the knee